TDG-Platform/docs/ENVI_ClassificationClumping.md

 # ENVI_ClassificationClumping

 **ENVI_ClassificationClumping** The Clumping task resolves the unclassified pixels produced from the Sieving classification task.
 The selected classes are clumped together by first performing a dilate operation then an erode operation on the classification image using a kernel of the size specified in the parameters dialogue.
-This task requires a classification has been run through the [Sieving Classification] (https://github.com/TDG-Platform/docs/blob/envi_tasks_docs/ENVI_ClassificationSieving.md)
+This task requires a classification has been run and in the example workflow below, the Sieving task is utilized [Sieving Classification] (https://github.com/TDG-Platform/docs/blob/envi_tasks_docs/ENVI_ClassificationSieving.md)

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!